[Minor revision–posted 1/23/19 (replaces 11/11/16 edition)]

 • It must be approved by the appropriate chancellor, president, vice president, or provost.

-• At a minimum, the employee must work for Texas Tech following the development program for at least one month for each month of the development period or repay Texas Tech for all costs associated with the development program, including any amounts of the employee's salary that were paid and were not accounted for by paid vacation or compensatory leave.
+• The employee must work for Texas Tech following the development program for at least one month for each month of the development period or repay Texas Tech for all costs associated with the development program, including any amounts of the employee's salary that were paid and were not accounted for by paid vacation or compensatory leave.

 • Texas Tech shall require the employee to agree in writing by filling out an Employee Extended Development Agreement, which is available on the TTU Human Resources website, to comply with the above requirements before the development program begins.

 • The Board of Regents may waive the requirements prescribed above and release the employee from the obligation if such action is in the best interest of Texas Tech or is warranted because of an extreme personal hardship suffered by the employee.

 • If an employee does not provide the services required, provides those services for less than the required term, or fails to make payments as required, and the employee is not released from her/his obligations, then the employee is liable to Texas Tech for any costs and reasonable expenses incurred in obtaining payment, including attorney's fee.

 • Each year the Vice President for Administration & Finance and Chief Financial Officer will submit an annual report to the Legislative Budget Board, which details the amount of money expended for extended development programs in the preceding fiscal year, based upon notification by the Provost and Senior Vice President of those approved.

 These are development programs deemed necessary by Texas Tech to carry out the mission, vision, or strategic plan of the institution and provided by Texas Tech at low or no cost to the employing department or the employee.
 These programs are either sponsored or provided by departments within Texas Tech.
 The programs are provided to: